 Find a Friend to Kick Your Butt

-At 9 Clouds, we have a monthly “goals lunch,” where we discuss our professional and personal goals out loud.
-By talking about them in front of a group, our goals become more real and actionable.
+At 9 Clouds, we have a bi-weekly “goals chat,” where we discuss our professional and personal goals with our “accountabilibuddy”.
+By talking about them in front of another teammate, our goals become more real and actionable.

 You can emulate this practice with your dealer email marketing goals.
 Keep in contact with your coworkers and sales team to remind them of your email initiatives.